 Explore the Maze of Jodhpur’s Backstreets

-We highly encourage you to get off the beaten path and explore the city’s quiet backstreets away from the buzz of the market area.
+We highly encourage you to get off the beaten path and explore the blue city’s quiet backstreets away from the buzz of the market area.
 Stroll through the residential neighborhoods with their gorgeous multi-level abodes, intricate latticed windows, and tangled knots of electric wires.
 Splashes of color, such as green shutters and Bollywood posters, pop against the powder blue walls, and some lanes are so narrow that you can barely squeeze by passing locals.
 It’s awesome.
 It’s also a photographer’s playground and a place for some well-deserved solitude.

 Experience the Thar Desert by Camel

 One of Jodhpur biggest tourist attractions – by surface area – is the Thar Desert.
 The Blue City is surrounded by a surreal scrub forest landscape that beckons to be explored.
 And what better way than by camel.
 Most camel tours out of Jodhpur start in Osian and include a visit to a Bishnoi village and the beautiful Sachiya Mata and Mahavira Temples.
 Longer itineraries are also possible.
 Tony and I did a 3-day camel safari, and absolutely loved it.
 This unique experience is for desert dreamers who want to gallop through the scrub like a modern-day Laurence of Arabia.